ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.fr-fr.md

 ![Create an NFS partition](images/create-nfs-partition.png){.thumbnail}

-#### Your cluster is installed with Public Network or with a private network without a gateway
+#### Your cluster is installed with Public Network or with a private network without a OVHcloud Internet Gateway (or a defaultVrackGateway if you are using OVHcloud APIv6)
 Once the partition is created, we need to allow our Kubernetes nodes to access our newly created partition.

 Get our Kubernetes nodes IP: